 The Ministry of Health proposed extending maternity leave from 6 months to 7 months when female workers give birth to their second child.
-At the same time, women who give birth to 2 children in industrial parks, export processing zones and provinces and cities with low birth rates will be supported to rent or buy social housing.
+At the same time, women who give birth to two children in industrial parks, export processing zones and provinces and cities with low birth rates will be supported to rent or buy social housing.

 Many people believe that the proposal of the Ministry of Health is humane, contributing to improving population quality and protecting the health of mothers and children.